Lower Bounds on the F-pure Threshold and Extremal Singularities: Extremal Singularities of Full Rank

 \begin{theorem} Every full rank extremal singularity over an algebraically closed field $k$ of characteristic $p>0$ is represented, in suitable linear coordinates, by the diagonal form $x_1^{q+1}+ \cdots + x_n^{q+1},$ where $q$ is some power of $p$. \end{theorem}

-We prove Theorem \ref{fullrank} using only basic polynomial algebra and Hilbert's Nullstellensatz.
-In the special case of a {\it Hermitian form}---that is, where the matrix representing the Frobenius form satisfies $a_{ij} = a_{ji}^p$ for all $i, j$---Theorem \ref{fullrank} can be found in \cite{HesseWitt}; see also \cite{BC} for a modern approach.{\footnote{There appears to be some confusion in the literature interpreting the 1936 paper of Hasse and Witt (see, e.g., the "warning and request" in \cite{AchterHowe}).}} In the special case where the Frobenius form has embedding dimension at least four, Theorem \ref{fullrank} follows from the main theorem of \cite{beauville}.
+We prove Theorem \ref{fullrank} using only Hilbert's Nullstellensatz.
+In the special case of a {\it Hermitian form}---that is, where the matrix satisfies $a_{ij} = a_{ji}^p$ for all $i, j$---Theorem \ref{fullrank} can be found\footnote{There appears to be some confusion in the literature interpreting the 1936 paper of Hasse and Witt (see, e.g., the "warning and request" in [AH19]).} in \cite{HesseWitt} or \cite{BC}.
+When the embedding dimension is at least four, Theorem \ref{fullrank} follows from the main theorem of \cite{beauville}.
 Koll\'ar suggested an alternate proof as well; see Remark \ref{JK}.

 \begin{proof} We will prove this by induction on $n$.
 The case where $n=1$ is trivial.